-To complete the readings, assignments, and course activities, students can expect to spend on average, about 10 - 12 hours per week on the course.
+To complete the readings, assignments, and course activities, students can expect to spend on average, about 10 - 12 hours per week (120 hours per term) on the course.

 Moodle is Queen's online learning platform.
 You'll log into Moodle to access your course.
 All materials related to your course—notes, readings, videos, recordings, discussion forums, assignments, quizzes, groupwork, tutorials, and help—will be on the Moodle site.

 Queen’s courses are weighted in credit units.
 A typical one-term course is worth 3.0 units, and a typical two-term course is worth 6.0 units.
 You combine these units to create your degree.
 A general (three-year) BA requires a total of 90 credit units.

 To take an online course, you’ll need a good-quality computer (Windows XP/Vista/7, Pentium III, or Mac OS X 10.5, G4 or G5 processor, 256 MB RAM) with a high-speed internet connection, soundcard, speakers, and microphone, and up-to-date versions of free software (Explorer/Firefox, Java, Flash, Adobe Reader).
 See also Preparing For Your Course.